Price and volume are two of the most basic but very essential indicators in technical analysis to predict price movement.

 MFI interpretation

-MFI is also known as a volume-weighted version of RSI as it is interpreted similarly to RSI oscillator; however the main difference in MFI is with regards to volume.
+MFI is also known as a volume-weighted version of RSI as it is interpreted similarly to an RSI oscillator; however, the main difference in MFI is with regard to volume.

-Due to the volume feature, MFI works little differently than that of RSI.
+Due to the volume feature, MFI works a little differently than RSI.

-By computing the indexed value depending on the number of bars (as specified in the money flow index setting), a line is plotted on the chart which oscillates between 0 and 100 level.
+Computing the indexed value depending on the number of bars (as specified in the money flow index setting) plots a line on the chart that oscillates between 0 and 100 levels.

-On the other hand, MFI goes down with the decrease in price thus signalling decreasing buying pressure.
-Thus you may predict the directional movement of the market simply by keeping a watch on MFI.
+On the other hand, MFI goes down with the decrease in price, signalling decreasing buying pressure.
+Thus, you may predict the directional movement of the market simply by keeping a watch on MFI.

 Strategies using MFI

-Case 1: When price cuts above 20 SMA from below and simultaneously MFI also cuts above the 40 line, it generates a buy signal.
+Case 1: When the price cuts above 20 SMA from below and simultaneously, MFI also cuts above the 40 line, it generates a buy signal.

 Case 2: Similarly, when the price cuts below 20 SMA from above and MFI also cuts below the 60 line, it generates a sell signal.